techdivision/import-docs/04.file-structure/06.attributes/01.scopes/docs.md

 ### Translateable Values

 In general, the label of for every attribute can be translated.
-Depending on the attribute's frontend input type, a attribute's option/swatch values can also be translated.
+Depending on the frontend input type, an attribute's option/swatch values can also be translated.
 In the case the attribute frontend type is one of

 * Multiple Select
 * Dropdown